 In addition, Enstar Cable Corporation, the manager of the Enstar limited partnerships through a management agreement, engaged Charter Holdco to manage the Enstar limited partnerships.
 Pursuant to the management agreement, Charter Holdco provides management services to the Enstar limited partnerships in exchange for management fees.
 The Enstar limited partnerships also purchase basic and premium programming for their systems at cost from Charter Holdco.
-For the years ended December 31, 2002, 2003 and 2004 and for the three months ended March 31, 2005, Charter Holdco earned approximately \$1 million, \$469,300, \$0 and \$0, respectively, by providing management services to the Enstar limited partnerships.
-In September 2003 the Enstar limited partnerships completed sales of all their remaining assets, and as a result no further management fees were paid in 2004.
+For the years ended December 31, 2002, 2003 and 2004 and for the three months ended March 31, 2005, Charter Holdco earned approximately \$1 million, \$469,300, \$0 and \$0, respectively, by providing management services to the Enstar limited partnerships completed sales of all their remaining assets, and as a result no further management fees were paid in 2004.
 In November 2004, the Enstar limited partnerships were dissolved.